-- o If a medical service or Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
-You have the right to this explanation even if you received the medical service or drug from an out-of-network provider or pharmacy. - o If you are not happy or if you disagree with a decision we make about what medical care or Part D drug is covered for you, you have the right to ask us to change the decision.
-You can ask us to change the decision by making an appeal.
-For details on what to do if something is not covered for you in the way you think it should be covered, see Chapter 9 of this booklet.
-It gives you the details about how to make an appeal if you want us to change our decision.
-(Chapter 9 also tells about how to make a complaint about quality of care, waiting times, and other concerns.) - If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see Chapter 7 of this booklet.
+- If a medical service or Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
+You have the right to this explanation even if you received the medical service or drug from an out-of-network provider or pharmacy. - of this booklet.
+It gives you the details about how to make a complaint about quality of care, waiting times, and other concerns.) - If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see Chapter 7 of this booklet.